 The entertainment center of Long Beach is Rainbow Harbor.
 An area offering a multitude of activities that are all within a short walk.
-The “boardwalk” that winds around Shoreline Village, takes you past sea-going vessels, ranging from huge excursion boats to commercial fishing vessels.
-You can spend the afternoon strolling along and take a break for lunch at several restaurants that have large outdoor patios overlooking the water.
+The “boardwalk” that winds around Shoreline Village takes you past sea-going vessels, ranging from huge excursion boats to commercial fishing vessels.
+You can spend the afternoon strolling along and taking a break for lunch at several restaurants with large outdoor patios overlooking the water.

 2. Shoreline Village

 The Village is a kid-friendly environment, too – and guests will find the Pelican Pier Carousel and Arcade with its huge candy shop, a great place to occupy the little ones.
 You can also purchase tickets for harbor cruises, whale watching excursions, deep-sea fishing trips, or dinner cruises, as well as signing up for sailing lessons or renting personal watercraft.
 Website.

 The Pike Outlets is a mix of retail and outlet stores, a Cinemark Theatre, and several restaurants.
 Take a ride on the Ferris Wheel and enjoy views of the Long Beach Harbor and skyline.
 There is also a classic wood carousel built-in 1920 adjacent to the Ferris Wheel.
 The roof of the current carousel building is a close match to the original 1902 Pike Amusement Park carousel and is about the only reminder of the old Long Beach Pike.
 A pedestrian bridge from Rainbow Harbor to the Pike Outlets.
 95 S Pine Ave